Scientific Name: Cryptobranchus alleganiensis alleganiensis

 A Creature of Many Names

 Early settlers thought that these strange looking animals looked like creatures from Hell that were “hell bent” on returning and thus, the common name Hellbender.
-However, the Eastern Hellbender has earned many creative nicknames over the years, including mud cat, walking catfish, Allegany alligator, snot-otter, water dog, and mud devil.
+However, the Eastern Hellbender has earned many creative nicknames over the years, including Allegany alligator, snot-otter, water dog, lasagna sides, devil dog, mud devil, mud cat, and walking catfish.

 Role in the Web of Life